bmartel/ls-next-app/README.md

 ## Latest published LabelStudio version `1.4.0`

-For ways to work with the existing stable version of LabelStudio frontend, please use the branch `ls-140`.
+For ways to work with the existing stable version of LabelStudio frontend, please use the branch `ls-140` (this branch).
 The code to run this is largely the same, but there are key differences not found in latest code on github.

 ### Getting Started